Vitamins & Minerals: Essential Diabetes Defeaters

-Although the best food sources of chromium are mushrooms, brewer’s yeast, and eggs, you should also take a chromium supplement if your glucose-insulin tolerance test is abnormal.
-Unfortunately, the quantities you’ll find in most health food stores (usually 200 microgram capsules) are much too low to provide adequate prevention or treatment of type 2 diabetes.
+However you should also consider taking a chromium supplement if your glucose-insulin tolerance test is abnormal.
+Unfortunately, the quantities you’ll find in most health food stores (usually 200 microgram capsules) are often too low to provide adequate prevention or treatment of type 2 diabetes.

-In addition, I have found that chromium supplements have reduced many of my patients’ sugar cravings.
-This is especially helpful when you begin eliminating refined sugar from your diet.
+In addition, chromium supplements can reduce sugar cravings for many folks.
+This can come in quite handy when you begin eliminating refined sugar from your diet.

 Another reason to take your B vitamins!